tgurriet/3laws/en/latest/_sources/sources/getting_started.rst.txt

   :width: 600px
   :alt: Operations page showing a configured robot that does not yet have sensor or planning data.

-For that, you can either create an extra dedicated subscriber in your low-level control stack to receive the commands from the Supervisor, or you can use ROS topic remapping feature to remap the low-level controller subscription from ``/cmd`` to ``/lll/ram/filtered_input``:
+For that, you can either create an extra dedicated subscriber in your low-level control stack to receive the commands from the Supervisor, or you can use ROS topic remapping feature to remap the low-level controller subscription from ``/cmd`` to ``/lll/ram/filtered_input`` (default):

 .. tabs::
   .. tab:: ROS1